thorsten/phpMyFAQ/documentation/documentation.md

 * * *

-**5. Administration**
+**5. <a id="5"></a>Administration**

 The administration of phpMyFAQ is completely browser-based.
 The admin area can be found under this URL:

 `http://www.example.com/faq/admin/index.php`

 You can also login in the public frontend and after the successful login you'll see a link to administration backend, too.

 If you have lost your password you can reset it.
 A new random password will be generated and sent to you via e-mail.
 Please change it after your successful login with the generated password.

 After entering your username and password you can log into the system.
 On the start page you can see the administration menu on the top, some statistics about visits, entries, news and comments in the middle of the page.
 At the bottom of the main admin page you'll see a button for version information.
 If you click on that button your version of phpMyFAQ will check the latest version number from our website phpmyfaq.de.
 We do not log anything in this process!
+A second button is our online verification service.
+Then clicking on the button phpMyFAQ calculates a SHA-1 hash for all files and checks it against a web service provided on phpmyfaq.de.
+With this service it's possible to see if someone changed files.

 You can switch the current language in the administration backend and you have an info box about the session timeout.

 [back to top][64]

 * * *

-**5.a.
-User Administration**
+**5.1. <a id="5.1"></a>User Administration**

 phpMyFAQ offers a flexible management of privileges (or rights) for different users in the admin area.
 To search for a certain user just start typing the username in the input form and you'll get a list of hits for usernames.
 It is possible to assign different privileges to real people (represented by the term users).
 Those privileges are very detailed and specific, so that you could allow a certain user to edit but not to delete an entry.
 It is very important to contemplate which user shall get which privileges.
 You could edit an entry by completely deleting all content, which would be equivalent to deleting the whole entry.
 The number of possible users is not limited by phpMyFAQ.